Cheaper fares for He Ratonga Tekehī Total Mobility

 Metlink fares will be half the current fares on all buses, ferries and trains.
 This also includes our He Ratonga Tekehī Total Mobility service.

 This is because the Government recently announced public transport fares will be temporarily reduced across the country to ease the cost of living over the next three months.

 Note: Documents below state incorrect dates.
 The half price fare period will run until 30 June 2023.

 How will my Total Mobility trips be cheaper?

-From 1 April to 31 January 2023, the majority of Total Mobility customers will pay half their usual share for Total Mobility taxi trips.
+During the half price fare period, the majority of Total Mobility customers will pay half their usual share for Total Mobility taxi trips.

 The maximum Total Mobility subsidy amount will be $60 per trip.

 Will this change how I use my Total Mobility card?